-Net cash used in investing activities during fiscal 2023 of \$259.3 million was primarily attributable to the purchases of short-term investments of \$1,064.1 million, capital expenditures of \$128.7 million to support the growth and expansion of our cloud platform, \$15.6 million, net of cash acquired for business acquisitions, and \$3.2 million for purchases of strategic investments.
-These activities were partially offset by proceeds from the maturities and sales of short-term investments of \$952.4 million.

 Net cash provided by investing activities during fiscal 2022 of \$374.1 million was primarily attributable to the proceeds from the maturities of short-term investments of \$1,334.9 million.
-These activities were partially offset by purchases of short-term investments of \$844.9 million, capital expenditures of \$90.6 million to support the growth and expansion of our cloud platform and \$25.3 million, net of cash acquired for business acquisitions.
+These activities were partially offset by purchases of short-term investments of \$844.9 million, capital expenditures of \$90.6 million, primarily to support the growth and expansion of our cloud platform and \$25.3 million, for payments for business acquisitions, net of cash acquired in connection with our acquisition of ShiftRight and another business acquisition.

-Net cash used in investing activities during fiscal 2021 of \$109.7 million was primarily attributable to the purchases of short-term investments of \$815.5 million, capital expenditures of \$58.3 million to support the growth of our cloud platform, \$40.5 million, net of cash acquired for business acquisitions and expenditures on strategic investments of \$3.1 million.
+Net cash used in investing activities during fiscal 2021 of \$109.7 million was primarily attributable to the purchases of short-term investments of \$815.5 million, capital expenditures of \$58.3 million, primarily to support the growth of our cloud platform, \$40.5 million for payments for business acquisitions, net of cash acquired, in connection with our acquisitions of Trustdome and Smokescreen and \$3.1 million for strategic investments.
 These activities were partially offset by proceeds from the maturities and sales of short-term investments of \$807.7 million.

+Net cash used in investing activities during fiscal 2020 of \$1,038.2 million was primarily attributable to the purchases of short-term investments of \$1,255.6 million, capital expenditures of \$51.8 million to support the growth of our cloud platform, \$39.6 million for payments for business acquisitions, net of cash acquired, in connection with our acquisitions of Cloudneeti and Edgewise and \$2.0 million for strategic investments.
+These activities were partially offset by proceeds from the maturities and sales of short-term investments of \$310.9 million.